Grokzen/docker-redis-cluster/README.md

 ## What this repo and container IS NOT

-This container that i have built is not supposed to be some kind of production container or one that is used within any environment other then running locally on your machine.
+This container that I have built is not supposed to be some kind of production container or one that is used within any environment other then running locally on your machine.
 It is not ment to be run on kubernetes or in any other prod/stage/test/dev environment as a fully working commponent in that environment.
 If that works for you and your use-case then awesome.
 But this container will not change to fit any other primary solution then to be used locally on your machine.

 If you are looking for something else or some production quality or kubernetes compatible solution then you are looking in the wrong repo.
 There is other projects or forks of this repo that is compatible for that situation/solution.